bmmalone/pyllars/README.md

     * A Bayesian test to determine if two proportions differ significantly
     * A Bayesian test to determine if the means of two populations differ significantly (that is, something like a Bayesian t-test)

+* `missing_data_utils`.
+Utilities for removing data according to different missingness mechanisms, including missing at random (MAR), missing completely at random (MCAR), and not missing at random (NMAR).

 * `mpl_utils`.
 Utilities for manipulating object-oriented matplotlib plots, that is, those which uses `Axes` objects.

+* `multicolumn_label_encoder`.
+An `sklearn` transformer which wraps label encoders for multiple columns.

+* `nan_nearest_neighbors`.
+A simple k-NN algorithm which handles features with missing values represented as `np.nan`s.

 * `nan_standard_scaler`.
 An `sklearn` transformer which scales features by the observed mean and standard deviation of the training data; in contrast to